magnumjs/mag.js/README.md

 Optional boolean argument to force cache to be cleared

+Optional global mag boolean (defaults to false) `mag.rafBounce` this will effect the `utils.scheduleFlush` If set to `true` performance/speed in rendering is enhanced but there can be a loss of smoothness in the dom painting such as jerky rendering.

 `returns` a Promise which is resolved when the requestAnimationFrame is run.

 #### mag.hookin (type, key, handler)